This post about the best workouts on Les Mills+ (Plus formerly On Demand) is a reader request!

 Side note: In case you’re new around here.
 I’m a certified Les Mills BODYPUMP, BODYATTACK and CXWORX instructor, and I’ve taught Les Mills classes in a live group fitness setting for more than 10 years.
 But right now, I’m just a happy Les Mills On Demand participant, as my gym has been closed for almost six months.

-The best workouts on Les Mills On Demand
+The best workouts on Les Mills+ (Plus formerly On Demand)

 Let’s start with this.
 Here are my top programs: